bright79/axis_5514_ContinuousMove/README.md

   </s:Body>
 </soap:Envelope>

-the response message is likely as follow.
+the response message is likely as follow, and also posted in file "response.txt".

 HTTP/1.1 200 OK
 Server: gSOAP/2.7